libhal/libhal.github.io/mkdocs/education/canbus.md

 # CAN BUS: Controller Area Network Bus

-!!! warning
-    This document describes the CAN for libhal 5.0.0 which is not available yet.

 Welcome to the libhal controller area network (CAN) tutorial.
 CAN BUS is used as a reliable broadcast communication.